frederic-perez/AmE-dictionary/data/dictionary.md

 __up and running__
 __up and under__ A basketball move.
 __up for grabs__ _idiom_ :three: Available for anyone.
+__up to (one's) neck in alligators__ _idiom_ (business adage) The full expression is some variation of: "When you are up to your neck in alligators, it's easy to forget that the goal was to drain the swamp."
+It is easy to be so overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
 __up yours__
 __up__ _v_ :two::hammer: _It just ups the ante in the game._ _We need to up our game._
 __up-and-comer__